mako-framework/docs/08_learn_more/00_views.md

 	$view = $this->view->create('foo.bar', ['foo' => 'bar']);

 You can also assign variables to a view object by using the ```assign``` method of the view class.
 You can assign any kind of variable, even another view object.
-The assigned variable is only available in the view you assigned it to and its child views.
+The assigned variable is only available in the view you assigned it to and in views included within it.

 	$view->assign('foo', 'bar');